 The issue of lighting brings us neatly onto the comparison between classic and digital billboards, which we touched on briefly during the introduction.

 After all, 75media is now creating advanced and environmentally billboards that leverage modern LED lighting, while they’re only likely to use a small amount of light sources to illuminate their client’s messaging.

 The contrast with digital billboards could not be more stark, as while this platform uses the latest in LED lighting it can incorporate hundreds (and in some instances thousands) of fittings in a single advert.
 These are also illuminated day and night, creating a significant level of consumption that can be off-putting to environmentally aware brands and advertisers.

-When it comes to individual components, it’s fair to say that both digital and historical paper billboards have lacked eco-friendly credentials through the ages.
+When it comes to individual components, it’s fair to say that both digital and historical classic billboards have lacked eco-friendly credentials through the ages.